A Littelmann path model for crystals of Generalized Kac-Moody algebras revisited: The crystal structure of the set of Generalized Lakshmibai-Seshadri paths

 and is a Generalized Lakshmibai-Seshadri path of shape $\lambda$.
 In particular, the set of Generalized Lakshmibai-Seshadri paths of shape $\lambda$ is stable under the action of $f_i,\, i\in\ I^{re}$. \end{proposition} \begin{proof} The proof of this proposition is exactly as in \cite[Proposition 4.7]{L2}, but we still give the proof for completeness.
-The fact that the resulting path is of the above form is clear.
+The fact that $f_+^i=a_t$ for some $t$, with $1\le t<s$ follows by the integrality of $\pi$ proven in lemma \ref{integral}-then it is clear that the resulting path is of the above form.
 The only thing one has to check is that conditions (a), (b) of section \ref{defgls} still hold for this new path.
-By monotonicity of $\pi$ (see lemma \ref{monotone}) one has that $r_i\lambda_k>\lambda_k$ for all $k$, with $t<k\leq p$ and so by corollary \ref{middlechain} there exists an $a_k$-chain for $(r_i\lambda_k, r_i\lambda_{k+1})$ for all $k$, with $t<k<p$.
+By monotonicity of $\pi$ (see lemma \ref{monotone}) one has that $r_i\lambda_k>\lambda_k$ for all $k$, with $t<k\leq p$ and so by corollary \ref{middlechain} (2) there exists an $a_k$-chain for $(r_i\lambda_k, r_i\lambda_{k+1})$ for all $k$, with $t<k<p$.
 On the other hand, $r_i\lambda_t\leq \lambda_t$ and lemma \ref{leftchain} implies that there exists an $a_t$-chain for $(\lambda_t, r_i\lambda_{t+1})$.
-Finally, since $h_i^{\pi}(f_-^i)\in\ \mathbb{N}$, there exists an $f_-^i$-chain for $(r_i\lambda_p, \lambda_p)$. \end{proof}
+Finally, since $h_i^{\pi}(f_-^i)\in\ \mathbb{Z}$, there exists an $f_-^i$-chain for $(r_i\lambda_p, \lambda_p)$. \end{proof}